 Privacy Policy

-SOUNDVIA — PRIVACY POLICY Effective Date: 13 March 2026 Last Updated: 20 March 2026 (rev. 3) Platform: soundvia.eu Operator: Soundvia, operated by a natural person under Polish unregistered activity principles (działalność nierejestrowana), pre-incorporation.
-Data Controller Contact: [email protected]
+SOUNDVIA — PRIVACY POLICY Effective Date: 13 March 2026 Last Updated: 05 May 2026 (rev. 11) Platform: soundvia.eu Operator: Soundvia LLC, a Wyoming limited liability company Registered Agent: Registered Agents Inc 30 N Gould St Ste R Sheridan, WY 82801 USA Data Controller Contact: [email protected]

 This Privacy Policy explains how Soundvia ("we", "us", "our") collects, uses, stores, and shares personal information when you use our Platform at soundvia.eu.
 It also explains your rights under applicable data protection law, including the EU General Data Protection Regulation (GDPR), the UK GDPR, the Polish Personal Data Protection Act (UODO), and other applicable regional laws.